-In this paper, mechanical design and control of an exoskeleton robot for shoulder rehabilitation after stroke are presented.
+In this paper, the mechanical design and control of an exoskeleton robot for shoulder rehabilitation after stroke are presented.

-Initially, mechanical design of a new 3 degrees of freedom (DOF) exoskeleton robot for shoulder joint rehabilitation is presented.
+Initially, the mechanical design of a new 3 degrees of freedom (DOF) exoskeleton robot for shoulder joint rehabilitation is presented.

 A new open circular mechanism is proposed for the third joint.

-Afterwards, direct and inverse kinematics, Jacobian matrix, singular points, and dynamics of the robot are presented.
+Afterward, direct and inverse kinematics, Jacobian matrix, singular points, and dynamics of the robot are presented.

-In order to study the ability of the robot to follow the optimized trajectories, sliding mode controller (SMC) is proposed to track desired trajectories.
+In order to study the ability of the robot to follow the optimized trajectories, a sliding mode controller (SMC) is proposed to track desired trajectories.

 However, rehabilitation robots are nonlinear in nature and nonlinear control methods are required that can reject uncertainties and are resistant to parameter changes.

-The main advantage of this robot compared to similar systems are being low weight, having a special mechanism for third joint that solves the known issues associated with long wiring and closed mechanisms, allowing translational degrees of freedom of the shoulder, ease of use, comfort for the patient and the tracking performance of the controllers.
+The main advantage of this robot compared to similar systems are being low weight, having a special mechanism for the third joint that solves the known issues associated with long wiring and closed mechanisms, allowing translational degrees of freedom of the shoulder, ease of use, comfort for the patient and the tracking performance of the controllers.

-To see the full text Click HERE!
+To see the full-text Click HERE!